 National & State Progressive Candidates

-Progressive candidates running for U.S. Senate or U.S. House of Representatives, as well those running for state Senate or House positions, are listed by state.
-(Coming soon.
-As candidates file to run for political office, active links will appear below.)
+2020 progressive candidates running for U.S. Senate or U.S. House of Representatives, as well those running for state Senate or House positions, are listed according to state.
+Click on any state to link to a list of its most progressive candidates.
+(Coming soon.)

 Dist. of Columbia